 Most VOD users are young adults, but VOD services are increasing in popularity across all age groups.
 There are some differences in service preference according to gender: Netflix, CDA, and Player are preferred by women, whereas Ipla and HBO GO are preferred by men.
 The lack of advertising and the quality of available titles are important reasons for users to choose VOD over traditional television.
 They also care about the smooth functioning of the platforms and the relatively low price for the amount of content available.

-The popularity of video on demand is expected to continue rising rapidly over the next few years.
-Annual revenues are predicted to reach over 180 million U.S. dollars by 2023.
-International companies are expected to invest more into VOD in Central and Eastern European countries, and at the same time Polish companies and content creators realize the market’s potential and are continuously developing new material.
+The popularity of VOD is expected to continue rising rapidly over the next few years.
+Annual revenues are predicted to reach over 440 million U.S. dollars by 2025.
+International companies are expected to invest more into VOD in Central and Eastern European (CEE) countries.
+At the same time, Polish companies and content creators realize the market’s potential and are continuously developing new material.